MeriamAffes/Forecasting-time-series-using-RL/README.md

 By the end, we used the simulation result, and compared short-term prediction accuracy of our proposed method with classical learning method. keywords : Forecasting, machine learning,Neural Network, Reinforcement Learning, stochastic gradient ascent,nonlinear data, time series

-This work is based on the following paper: "Nonlinear Prediction by reinforcement learning"
+This work is based on the following paper: "Nonlinear Prediction by reinforcement learning".
-Authors: Takashi Kuremoto and Masanao Obayashi
+Authors: Takashi Kuremoto and Masanao Obayashi .
-Published: August 2005
+Published: August 2005.
+You can use data from yahoo.finance